 Regular buses also run to and from the stunning harbour town of San Sebastian (1 hr) or Santander (1 hr 15 mins) nearby which makes a great day trip if you are here for a while.

-Getting around the city is easy on foot but there are the usual sightseeing tourist buses if you want to take some weight off your legs.
+Getting around the city is easy on foot but there are the usual sightseeing tour buses if you want to take some weight off your legs.

 Bilbao also has an amazing combination of local trams, buses and even a metro system which covers the city and surrounding area.
 For more information on destinations and fares check the official Bilbao transport website.